Consumption-based Greenhouse Gas Emissions Inventory for Oregon

 Oregon was the first community in the United States to

 commission this type of inventory.
-As of August 2011, the
+The

 consumption-based model developed by Stockholm Environment Institute